 Early Repayment Penalties

 If you do decide to pay off your loan earlier than the decided term, then the bank or lender might charge you an early repayment fee.
 This could be in the form of a set administration fee or a percentage of the remaining amount.
-Some lenders though might not have any early repayment fees at all, allowing you to flexibly pay off your loan early in full or incrementally (make larger repayments when you can handle them).
+Some lenders might not have any early repayment fees at all, allowing you to flexibly pay off your loan early in full or incrementally (make larger repayments when you can handle them).

-Be careful however, as some lenders may advertise that they have no early repayment fees but will actually charge you for the outstanding interest on the loan amount.
+Be careful, however, as some lenders may advertise that they have no early repayment fees but will actually charge you for the outstanding interest on the loan amount.
 In these cases, paying off your loan early might cost the same or even more than if you just let it run out its full term.

-When talking about business finance, Security is an asset that holds some type of monetary value with the most common type of security being property.
-There are two main types of loans associated with security: Secured Loans and Unsecured Loans.
+When talking about business finance, security is an asset that holds some type of monetary value with the most common type of security being property.
+There are two main types of loans associated with security: secured loans and unsecured loans.

-A lot of business owners aren’t comfortable risking their personal home for their business finance, particularly on smaller loans.
+Many business owners aren’t comfortable risking their personal home for their business finance, particularly on smaller loans.